Baniel/Baniel.github.io/_posts/Algorithm/2016-09-20-DanielAlgorithm1.1.md

 ---
 layout : single
 title : 1.Learn Algorithm with Daniel
 category: Algorithm
 ---
+# Linked List Theory

 > #### Failure is not fatal,but failure to change might be.